Key Precept: How to know whose advice to follow to save yourself and loved ones from disaster.

 - in 1952 the American Psychiatric Association published its first edition of the Diagnostic and Statistical Manual (DSM-1), the definitive criteria for diagnosing behaviors as psychiatric illnesses.
 At that time it classifed “homosexuality” as a “sociopathic personality disturbance.”

 - But in 1968 the second edition (DSM-2) reclassified homosexuality as a “sexual deviation.”

-- This was in turn replaced in 1973’s DSM-III by a new category called “Ego Dystonic Homosexuality”, despite being obvious to psychiatrists that this was done by the DSM editorial committee as a political compromise to homosexual social activists, and did not meet the definition of what was still considered by the majority of the psychiatric profession as a disorder.
+- This was in turn replaced in 1973’s DSM-III by a new category called “Ego Dystonic Homosexuality”, as a political compromise to homosexual social activists.

 - In 1987 the DSM-IV completely removed homosexuality.